FIXD and BlueDriver are the two most popular Bluetooth OBD2 scanners. Both can scan your car’s ECU for any fault code and clear and reset MIL.

 1. Compatibility

-FIXD: If we talk about vehicle compatibility, FIXD supports a wide range of car make and models.
+FIXD: The FIXD scanner is compatible with a wide variety of car makes and models.

 It supports all gasoline cars made and sold after 1996 in the USA and diesel cars made after 2006.